Smith, Washington in 1st after Thanksgiving win over Cowboys - WHIZ News

 Smith and his teammates aren’t going to concern themselves with how bad their division might be.

-Antonio Gibson ran for three touchdowns, Smith had a scoring pass and Washington pulled away in the fourth quarter of a 41-16 Thanksgiving victory over the Dallas Cowboys on Thursday.
+Antonio Gibson ran for three touchdowns, Smith threw a scoring pass and Washington pulled away in the fourth quarter of a 41-16 Thanksgiving victory over the Dallas Cowboys on Thursday.

 Smith was days away from a second career Thanksgiving start in a visit to Dallas two years ago when he was injured.
 Now he has a second straight victory in his improbable comeback.